Chart Color Schemes

 Meadow Heights faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 17.9%, significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees are the most common, at 12.3%, followed by postgraduate qualifications (3.8%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent among residents aged 15+, with 26.0% holding such qualifications, including advanced diplomas (9.4%) and certificates (16.6%).
+Bachelor degrees are the most common at 12.3%, followed by postgraduate qualifications (3.8%) and graduate diplomas (1.8%).
+Vocational credentials are prevalent, with 26.0% of residents aged 15+ holding them, including advanced diplomas (9.4%) and certificates (16.6%).
 Educational participation is high, with 35.1% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education